-The Delaware State Police Homicide Section is comprised of three distinct and unique units; the Homicide Unit, the Forensic Firearms Services Unit and the Crime Lab.
-These units are staffed by talented civilian and sworn Divisional employees with specialized training and advanced education allowing them to detect crimes, identify suspects and prosecute the offenders in Delaware courts.
+The Delaware State Police Homicide Section is comprised of three distinct units; the Homicide Unit, the Forensic Firearms Services Unit and the Crime Lab.
+These units are staffed by civilian and sworn divisional employees with specialized training and advanced education allowing them to detect crimes, identify suspects and prosecute the offenders in Delaware courts.

 Established in 1989, the Delaware State Police (DSP) Homicide Unit is comprised of seven sworn members and one civilian administrative assistant.
 The primary responsibilities of the Homicide Unit include the investigation of homicides, suspicious deaths, and missing persons in which the person is suspected to be deceased.
 The Homicide Unit also investigates officer involved uses of deadly force, attempted murders and selected assaults.
 In addition to new investigations, the Homicide Unit is responsible for investigating “cold case” homicides.

-During 2015, the Homicide Unit investigated 25 new cases.
-The Unit provided investigative assistance to all DSP criminal troops and allied law enforcement agencies in numerous death and missing person investigations.
-Of the 25 new cases investigated by unit members, sixteen were homicide investigations, with 18 victims.
-The clearance rate was 44% which does not include warrants currently on file for three (3) additional Murder 1st suspects.
-The unit also investigated 3 police officer involved use of force cases.
-In addition, five death investigations from previous years were adjudicated in the court system with findings of guilt or guilty pleas during 2015.
+During 2016, the Homicide Unit investigated nineteen new cases.
+The unit provided investigative assistance to all DSP criminal troops and allied law enforcement agencies in numerous death and missing person investigations.
+Of the nineteen new cases investigated by unit members, fifteen were homicide investigations.
+Of the 2016 homicides, seven cases were cleared along with two homicides from the previous year.
+This does not account for two additional Murder 1st warrants for two suspects from earlier cases.
+The unit also investigated two police officer involved use of force cases and a death investigation.
+In addition, seven death investigations from previous years were adjudicated in the court system with findings of guilt or guilty pleas during 2016.

-This year the Homicide Unit hosted the 20th Annual Homicide Conference in Dover.
+This year the Homicide Unit hosted the 21st Annual Homicide Conference in Dover.
 This annual event is recognized as one of the premiere conferences in the nation dealing with the investigation of suspicious deaths.
-Approximately 150 criminal investigators representing approximately 42 law enforcement agencies from the northeast region attended the conference, which included several nationally recognized speakers.
-Topics included crime scene management, domestic related homicides, and human decomposition and child death investigations.
+Approximately 160 criminal investigators representing approximately fifty law enforcement agencies from the northeast region attended the conference.
+Topics included crime scene management, domestic related homicides and human decomposition, and child death investigations.